att/sessionOffload/README.TunnelOffload.md

 # TunnelOffload

-gRPC API to offload tunnel packet processing for security applications like IPSEC from an application to a hardware switch
+gRPC API to offload tunnel packet processing for VPN Gateway applications that use IPSEC encryption from an application to a hardware switch

 # Installation and build for tests

-The TunnelOffload only has Python bindings of a reference implemeentation to help demonstrate the API and to show scenarios like Rekeying for IPSEC.
-To just run the tests only Python is required.
+The TunnelOffload has a Python based reference implemeentation to help demonstrate the API and to show scenarios like Rekeying for IPSEC.
+To just run the tests Python and a few libraries are required.

 ## Requisites